-It is very easy to keep your device safe – you will realise it when you finish reading the article.
+It is very easy to keep your device safe – you will realize it when you finish reading the article.

 iOS vs. Android – The Reality Check

-Did someone suggest you to use an iOS device over an Android smartphone for security benefits?
+Did someone suggest you use an iOS device over an Android smartphone for security benefits?